 TUTSTI @ ISWC2024

 The tutorial TUTSTI introduces the topic of Semantic Table Interpretation (STI), covering theoretical and practical considerations.
 In particular, the tutorial will provide a comprehensive analysis of how the approaches to STI have evolved from heuristic-based to ML-based, to the most recent LLM-based approaches.
 The analysis will consider the specific characteristics of these different classes, providing insights into their respective advantages and limitations to identify the contexts of use.
-The final part will describe a case study to demonstrate the application of two state-of-the-art approaches
+The final part will describe a case study to demonstrate the application of two state-of-the-art approaches.
+A comprehensive survey of all STI approaches developed up to October 2024 is available here.

 Objectives